Motor neurons are nerve cells that send electrical output signals to the muscles, affecting the muscles' ability to function.

 Here are some key points about motor neuron diseases.
 More detail is in the main article.

-- Motor neuron diseases (MND) are a group of conditions that affect the nerve cells that send muscles to the brain.
+- Motor neuron diseases (MND) are a group of conditions that affect the nerve cells that send messages to the brain.

 - There is a progressive weakening of all the muscles in the body, which eventually affects ability to breathe.